vowstar/k210-linux-nommu/linux-kernel/Documentation/arm64/booting.rst

   All forms of interrupts must be masked in PSTATE.DAIF (Debug, SError, IRQ and FIQ).
-  The CPU must be in either EL2 (RECOMMENDED in order to have access to the virtualisation extensions) or non-secure EL1.
+  The CPU must be in non-secure state, either in EL2 (RECOMMENDED in order to have access to the virtualisation extensions), or in EL1.

 - Caches, MMUs

   The MMU must be off.

-  Instruction cache may be on or off.
+  The instruction cache may be on or off, and must not hold any stale entries corresponding to the loaded kernel image.

   The address range corresponding to the loaded kernel image must be cleaned to the PoC.
 In the presence of a system cache or other coherent masters with caches enabled, this will typically require